Skip to main content

 Furthermore, the use of GHS peptides like Ipamorelin introduces another layer of physiological benefit.
 The GHS-R is expressed not only in the pituitary but also in other areas of the body, including the brain.
 Ghrelin itself has known roles in appetite, but also in cognitive function, mood, and sleep architecture.

 While Ipamorelin is designed to be highly selective for GH release without stimulating appetite or cortisol, its interaction with the GHS-R pathway points toward a more holistic engagement of the body’s systems.
-By stimulating this pathway, peptide protocols may offer benefits that extend beyond simple GH elevation, potentially influencing the complex interplay between and neurological function that is central to the aging process.
+By stimulating this pathway, peptide protocols may offer benefits that extend beyond simple GH elevation, potentially influencing the complex interplay between metabolic health and neurological function that is central to the aging process.

 1. Cellular Repair ∞ Increased levels of HGH and IGF-1 from either method support the synthesis of new proteins and cellular components, aiding in tissue repair and maintenance of skin, muscle, and bone.